happytudouni/SourceSpaceFCAnalysis_DCN/README.md

      %   participantnumber: an arbitrary participant number.
 Used for loading and saving the data.
      ```

-2. Run the source-space FC analysis for all participants and frequency bands
+2. Optional: Run the source-space FC analysis for all participants and frequency bands

      > type ```edit RunAnalysis4All``` in the command window
      > This program will run the analysis for all frequency bands and participants in different age groups.